Bosnia and Herzegovina convertible mark: Coins

 In December 1998, coins were introduced in denominations of 10, 20 and 50 fenings.
 Coins of 5 fenings, KM 1, KM 2 and KM 5 were introduced later.
-The coins were designed by Bosnian designer Kenan Zekic and minted at the Royal Mint in Llantrisant (Wales, UK).
+The coins were designed by Bosnian designer Kenan Zekić and minted at the Royal Mint in Llantrisant (Wales, UK).

 Banknotes

 In 1998, notes were introduced in denominations of 50 fenings, KM 1, KM 5, KM 10, KM 20, KM 50, and KM 100.
 KM 200 notes were added in 2002, while the 50-fening and KM 1 and KM 5 notes were later withdrawn from circulation.
 All current notes are valid throughout the nation.

 The Central Bank of Bosnia Herzegovina issues the banknotes, with distinct designs for the constituent polities of the Federation of Bosnia and Herzegovina and the Republika Srpska,1 except for the largest denomination, i. e. the KM 200 note.
+The banknotes are legal tender throughout the country.
 On the notes for the Republika Srpska, inscriptions are printed first in Cyrillic and then Latin script, and vice versa.
 Banknotes, with the exception of the KM 200 note, are printed by the French company Oberthur.